ray-project/ray/doc/source/placement-group.rst

   # You can look at placement group states using this API.
   pprint(placement_group_table(pg))

-..
+Infeasible placement groups will be pending until resources are available.
 The Ray Autoscaler will be aware of placement groups, and auto-scale the cluster to ensure pending groups can be placed as needed.

 .. _pgroup-strategy: